Isabel Behncke

+She is a board member of the PERC research institute, which is dedicated to promoting environmental conservation, Gruter Institute research fellow, researcher at the Social Complexity Research Center, Faculty of Government, Universidad del Desarrollo, and Member of the conservation area team at Estancia Cerro Guido in Chilean Patagonia.

 Education

 Behncke has a BSc in Zoology and an MSc in Wildlife Conservation from University College London, an MPhil in Human Evolution from Cambridge and a DPhil in Evolutionary Anthropology from Oxford.

 Career

 She walked more than 3,000 km following wild bonobos (Pan paniscus) in the Congo jungle.
 Her PhD for Oxford University was the first comprehensive study of play behaviour in wild bonobos known to science.

 Behncke applies an evolutionary lens to derive insights into human behaviour and the modern challenges that humanity and the planet face.
 Her focus in studying play in non-human primates has been to shed light on the role of play in our own development, as humans are one of the few species that play during adulthood.
-For Dr Behncke, play is at the root of creativity, social bonding and healthy development.
+For Behncke, play is at the root of creativity, social bonding and healthy development.